Andoson22/FAANG-Stock-Insights-Projections/README.md

 ## Conclusion

-To summarize our findings, we have identified that there seem to be no clear 'indicators' in the data that stick out, other than the overall upward trend/growth of the stock market as a whole.
+To summarize our findings, we have identified that there seem to be no clear 'lag indicators' in the data that stick out, other than the overall upward trend/growth of the stock market as a whole.
+There was a non-significant but noticeable lag around quarterly/annual reporting periods.

+When looking to pick the safest stock to invest in of the FAANG group(i.e- safest but lowest reward), I recommend Apple as your go to pick (Projected Y2Y ROI of -2.7% to 19.7%).
+If you're looking for the stock with the most upside from these 5, I recommend Facebook as the best option (Projected Y2Y ROI of -33.81% to 48.72%).

 Most of these stocks seem to rise and fall together, and the prices changes are highly correlated with one another.
 This would suggest these stocks as a whole trend down and up together.
 (Note- not sure if this is due to the natural markets, news cycle, etc.)

+I recommend to invest in a diversified portfolio of stocks, that include mostly safe options, but also some riskier/more rewarding options...bonus if the stock is currently on a downswing.
+We should look at these stocks as if they are 'on sale' and we can get them for a cheaper price to maximize our return-on-invest for long term growth when we plan to hold.
+These stocks have more potential for growth due to the overarching upward trend of the stocks selected mixed with the current low price and certainly prove to be a recipe for success.

 #### Future Work